Moldia/HybrISS/README.md

-# DirectRNA
+# Hower Project
-This repository includes the scripts and files assiciated with the directRNA-based ISS project
+This repository includes the scripts and files assiciated with the Hower ISS project